I must admit I did think the oil would be slightly warmer, but it feels ok.

 * Click on the image to read the article *

-Think about what issues you could solve for mums or, if you are trained in pregnancy massage, mums to be.
+Think about what issues you could solve for mums or, if you are trained in pregnancy massage, mums-to-be.
 Tailor some social media posts to demonstrate how your massage treatments could help ease these symptoms.

 Here are some points to consider when marketing to mums:

-New Mums - these mums may spend quite a lot of time sitting down breastfeeding or bottle feeding, they will be recovering from birth (maybe cesarean), they are exhausted.
+New Mums - these mums may spend quite a lot of time sitting down breastfeeding or bottle feeding, they will be recovering from birth (maybe cesarean), and they are exhausted.
 At this point, they are unlikely to be able to come for regular massages until baby is a little older.
 Consider including some pamper words in marketing to this group!

 Mums of toddlers & pre-school children - these mums will be physically tired from running around after little ones.
-They probably have no time to themselves.
+They probably have no time for themselves.
 Maybe back & neck problems from pushing pushchairs and little ones creeping into their bed at night!
 Some pamper words in the marketing would be useful here too.

-Mums of primary school-age children - these mums may have a little more time, depending on if they work outside the home or not.
+Mums of primary school-age children - these mums may have a little more time, depending on whether they work outside the home or not.
 They also may have toddlers, pre-schoolers or teens at home!
 These mums may have work-related aches and pains.

-Mums of adults - these mums maybe experiencing symptoms of menopause and other problems such as osteoporosis if they are older.
+Mums of adults - these mums may be experiencing symptoms of menopause and other problems, such as osteoporosis, if they are older.
 They may experience the typical issues of work-life such as back and neck problems.
 These mums may have more time and income to come for regular massages.

 Also consider the wider problems you can address that relate to mums in a more general sense.

-Through social media and some straight forward marketing tactics you can tap into the needs of a host of potential clients, best of all this may even be relevant to your existing customers or their friends and family who can come to you through solid referrals.
+Through social media and some straightforward marketing tactics, you can tap into the needs of a host of potential clients.
+Best of all, this may even be relevant to your existing customers or their friends and family who can come to you through solid referrals.

-Once you establish your offers and content you can just tweak them slightly if required and you have a marketing strategy for your massage therapy business that you can implement quickly for mother's day each year, around the holidays or use in part year round to keep your pipeline of potential clients from drying up.
+Once you establish your offers and content, you can just tweak them slightly if required, and you have a marketing strategy for your massage therapy business that you can implement quickly for mother's day each year, around the holidays or use in part year round to keep your pipeline of potential clients from drying up.

 Mother's Day is also a fantastic occasion to encourage referrals from existing customers and to potentially capture the attention of the public.
-Taking a multi-pronged attack might seem daunting but with some quick content you can easily use this holiday to boost your massage client list.
+Taking a multi-pronged attack might seem daunting, but with some quick content, you can easily use this holiday to boost your massage client list.

 Step 1 - Decide on your Mother’s Day offer

 Start by defining your special offer for Mother's Day.
-Keep in mind the aim is to encourage clients to book multiple treatments and to move away from the idea that massage therapy is a one-off treat, for example, you could offer 20% off a package of 3 or 6 treatments.
-Alternatively, you could offer a special add on such as wind-down time with herbal tea after their treatment and then offer a discount directly to the client if they book another massage within a certain time frame.
+Keep in mind the aim is to encourage clients to book multiple treatments and to move away from the idea that massage therapy is a one-off treat; for example, you could offer 20% off a package of 3 or 6 treatments.
+Alternatively, you could offer a special add-on on such as wind-down time with herbal tea after their treatment and then offer a discount directly to the client if they book another massage within a certain time frame.
 You could also offer a discount to the person buying the present.
-For example 20% off their next massage.
+For example, 20% off their next massage.

 Step 2 - Know who you are talking to

-Step 3 - Start sending Mother’s day reminders to your existing customers and email list.
+Step 3 - Start sending Mother’s Day reminders to your existing customers and email list.

 Email your list to let them know of your Mother's Day offer.
 You could even offer them a special perk for being on your list.
 Remember to change the banner at the top of your email to reflect the theme of your email.
 Here is an example from Canva.